blib-la/ask-poddy/README.md

 <!-- prettier-ignore-start -->
 > [!TIP]
-> You can choose any LLM that is compatible with [vLLM](https://github.com/vllm-project/vllm).
+> You can [choose any of the supported models](https://docs.vllm.ai/en/latest/models/supported_models.html) that come with [vLLM](https://github.com/vllm-project/vllm).
 <!-- prettier-ignore-end -->

 <br />